SolidLabResearch/miravi-a-linked-data-viewer/README.md

 Some queries access data sources that are only readable by authenticated users.
 This requires you to log in.
 To log in, you need to provide an Identity Provider or a WebID.
 The application will detect which one you use and redirect you to the login page of your Identity Provider.
-If you use your WebID, the first Identity Provider found in the given WebID is used.
+If you provide a WebID, the first Identity Provider found in the given WebID is used.

 ## Configuration file